MrSwitch/hello.js/README.md

 ## Features

-Here are some more demos...
+Here are some more examples...

 <table>
 	<thead>